-These topics may preferably taken up in the first few weeks of the 1st year commonly for all new postgraduates.
+These topics may preferably taken up in the first few weeks of the 1^{st} year commonly for all new postgraduates and later in 2^{nd} year or 3^{rd} year as required during their progression of the programme.
 The specialty wise topics can be planned and conducted at departmental level.

-b) Integrated teaching: These are recommended to be taken by multidisciplinary teams for selected topics, eg. Jaundice, Diabetes mellitus, thyroid diseases etc. They should be planned well in advance and conducted.
+a) Integrated teaching: These are recommended to be taken by multidisciplinary teams for selected topics, eg. Jaundice, Diabetes mellitus, thyroid diseases etc. They should be planned well in advance and conducted.